Ali Naini, PhD

-Dr. Ali Naini is an Associate Professor of Pathology and Cell Biology (in Neurology) and Co-Director of Peronalized Genomic Medicine in the Department of Pathology and Cell Biology and a member of Houston Merritt Center for Clinical Research.
-Dr. Naini's research interests include molecular pathogenesis of neurodegenerative diseases and primary CoQ defeiciency.
+Dr. Ali Naini is a Professor of Pathology and Cell Biology (in Neurology) and Co-Director of Personalized Genomic Medicine in the Department of Pathology and Cell Biology and a member of Houston Merritt Center for Clinical Research.
+Dr. Naini's research interests include molecular pathogenesis of neurodegenerative diseases and primary CoQ deficiency.
 In collaboration with Drs.
 Hiroshi Mitsumoto, Michio Hirano, and Serge Przedborski, Dr. Naini studies patients affected with amyotrophic lateral sclerosis (Lou Gehrig's Disease) harboring mutations in their Cu/Zn superoxide dismutase gene.
 In collaboration with Drs.
-Savatore DiMauro, and Michio Hirano, he also studies patients with mitochondrial encephalomyopathy due to primary CoQ deficiency.
+Salvatore DiMauro, and Michio Hirano, he also studies patients with mitochondrial encephalomyopathy due to primary CoQ deficiency.

 - Farsi (Persian)

 - Fellowship: Columbia College of Physicians & Surgeons

 MITOCHONDRIAL ENCEPHALOMYOPATHIES: APPROACHES TO TREATMENT (Federal Gov)

 Sep 30 2014 - May 31 2020

 MITOCHONDRIAL ENCEPHALOMYOPATHIES AND MENTAL RETARDATION (Federal Gov)

 MOLECULAR PATHOGENESIS OF COENZYME Q10 DEFICIENCY (Federal Gov)